PranjaySaini/QCG-Open-Project/README.md

 1. Factorization_code.ipynb
 2. Demonstration_on_35.ipynb
 3. Demonstration_on_115.ipynb
-4. Demonstration_on_893.ipynb (This takes the longest time to process, and since the circuit is too large to be draw, I have selected not to draw it.)
+4. Demonstration_on_893.ipynb (This takes the longest time to process, so to save time, I have chosen to give the x and y registers exactly the right number of qubits)

 # Resources
 1. https://youtu.be/tsbCSkvHhMo?si=SVhArKgAEzzLHSV2